 How to Get Involved

 All boys are invited to join our Cultural program.
-Co-curricular cultural opportunities will be promoted initially with general information through the College newsletter ATConnect, via the College App, at College assemblies, by email and at times via the College Facebook page.
+Co-curricular cultural opportunities will be promoted initially with general information through the College blog ATConnect, via the College App, at College assemblies, by email and at times via the College Facebook page.
 There are opportunities available in the first weeks of the school year for students to express their interest.
 Once students are enrolled in the Cultural program it is expected that they honour their commitment for the year.

-Chess lessons are offered as part of the school extra-curricular program.
+Chess lessons for Years 4-12 are offered as part of the school extra-curricular program.
 Chess is often referred to as “sport for the brain” and has proven to have valuable skills which enhance learning.
-All Year 4 students receive chess tuition in Term 1 while chess lessons are available each Friday morning before school.
-These lessons are conducted by private tutors from the Gardiner Chess Association and held in Mt.
+These lessons are conducted by private tutors and held in Mt.
 Sion Library in Term 2 and Term 3 at 7.15am.
-Opportunities to practice chess skills are offered by entering external competitions throughout the year.
-There is no fee to participate in Chess.
+Opportunities to practice chess skills are offered by entering competitions throughout the year.
+There is a $50 fee to participate in Chess Club

 In addition, Chess will be offered to all Year 4 boys as part of their Friday afternoon activities at the beginning of Term 3.
 For enquiries please contact: Year 4 Chess coordinator Mr Lawrie Gordon.